How Long Can You Go Without Showering?

 1. Accumulation of germs

 Your skin has lots of good and bad bacteria playing different roles.
-While a healthy balance between the them is good for your skin, not washing off dirt from your skin invites more of the bad bacteria.
-These are the germs which can lead to sickness either from your skin or through entering the eyes, nose and mouth.
+While a healthy balance between them is good for your skin, not washing off the dirt from your skin invites more bad bacteria.
+These are the germs that can lead to sickness either from your skin or through entering the eyes, nose, and mouth.

 2. Buildup of dirt